gardenbed/emerge/docs/6-design.md

 The Solidus (Slash) character (`/`) is added to the Emerge's EBNF language for defining regex patterns.

 ### Lexer Design

-  - Tokens can be defined implicitly by using strings in production rules or explicitly with string values or regular expressions.
-  - The following predefined regular expressions can be referenced when explicitly defining a token.
-    - `$WS`
-    - `$DIGIT`
-    - `$LETTER`
-    - `$ID`
-    - `$NUMBER`
-    - `$STRING`
-    - `$COMMENT`
-  - If multiple tokens match the same string, the lexer DFA may recognize more than one token in a final state.
-    Tokens defined by string values take precedence over those defined by regular expressions.
-    If multiple tokens share the same string value, lexer generation fails.
-  - Whitespaces (*space*, *tab*, *newline*, *carriage return*) is automatically discarded unless matched by a token.
-    If any token explicitly matches a whitespace, the lexer does not handle it automatically.
-    Unmatched whitespaces is always discarded.

-#### State Machine

 ![Lexer DFA](./lexer-dfa.png)